 Interestingly, berberine had a better profile there:

-An Y. reported that the incidence of nausea, vomiting, diarrhea, abdominal pain, and other adverse reactions in BBR group was lower than that in MET group.
-Zuo F. found that the gastrointestinal adverse reaction in BBR group was less severe than that in MET group.
+A Y. reported that the incidence of nausea, vomiting, diarrhea, abdominal pain and other adverse reactions in the BBR group was lower than that in the MET group.
+Zuo F. found that the gastrointestinal adverse reaction in the BBR group was less severe than that in the MET group.

 This is interesting since they're hitting very similar levers in the body and especially the gut.

 It just speaks to the body responding to chemicals crafted by a few billion years of evolution.